kaihendry/dabase.com/content/blog/first-nixos.md

 # Confusion

-1. Why is there stuff in /nixos/store?
+1. Why is there stuff in /nix/store?
 2. Why does it use dhcpd and not systemd-networkd?
 3. Why is there no /etc/nixos/configuration.nix?

 The break though came with [nixos-generate-config](https://youtu.be/1HvY1IMIh_M?t=1609)

+# Day 2

+{{< youtube nJVFiTQjEjg >}}

-# Things I want to figure out
+## Things I want to figure out

 1. What is the default?
 I.e. the final explicit configuration?
-2. How do I get zeroconf working? e.g. rpi3.local
+1. How do I get zeroconf working? e.g. rpi3.local
-3. How do I get nix formatter / linter working in vim?
+1. How do I get nix formatter / linter working in vim?
+1. Why is there stuff in /nix/store?
+1. Faster local VM going
+1. New NixOS, how do you seed your configuration.nix?
+1. How do you handle secrets?

+## What did I learn

+There doesn't seem to be a cli installer.
+Even Arch has one!

+I didn't know you could have boot on sda3. https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual-summary

+GNU parted actually seems kinda ok from a cli perspective.

+tmate!